zxc85250/intro-to-python/session_07/slides_7.md

 ---

-# [fit] Coding Time
+# Coding Time
 ## Section A

 ---

 # Functions — Print vs Return

-- print is a function you call.
-Use print when you want to show a value to a human.
+- `print` is a function you call.
+Use `print` when you want to show a value to a human.

-- return is a keyword.
-When a return statement is reached, Python will stop the execution of the current function, sending a value out to where the function was called.
+- `return` is a keyword.
+When a `return` statement is reached, Python will stop the execution of the current function, sending a value out to where the function was called.
 Use return when you want to send a value from one point in your code to another.

-- Using return changes the flow of the program.
-Using print does not.
+- Using `return` changes the flow of the program.
+Using `print` does not.

 ---